logdatatech/Code.Truth/GotCodeIntellectualPropertyAudit.md

 > Do you have code ?

-- Compiled ?
-- Frameworks (Ruby on Rails etc)
+- Compiled or Frameworks (Ruby on Rails etc)
 - Serious Excel Fu (Formula Superstars)
 - Serious SQL
-- Scripts
+- Scripts {VB,PowerShell,Bash,Python,R and many more}

 ## VBA is a Special Case